renbot-hub/renbot-hub/README.md

 </p>

 my current topics of research :
-- social bot detections on twitter
+- social bots detection on twitter
 - tensor approach to data science and tensor decompositions